Amandeep2230/Appointment-and-Attendance-System-with-Geo-Location/README.md

 Step5- User has to be physically present at the location in order to get entry and attendance can also be marked once the user's location is verified using              geofencing.

+Note:- Create the databases and their respective tables with names used in the source code.

 Future Scope- Adding face recognition so that two factor authentication can be enabled.